Note: Paul Olsen was the last drummer to play with Bond. What follows below is an extract from his unpublished manuscript called The Loop.

 Graham arranged with the staff to have the whole band come up and give a concert for the hospital wing.
 What an insane event it was.
 These poor souls who had very little stimulation and who were all surrounded by crazy people were thrilled at the prospect of real live music.

-When we tuned up and started playing, the incredible volume of sound in this sterile, 'live' atmosphere surprised the patients at first, but they soon got used to it and started yelling and dancing, and best of all, smiling.
-It was truly nuts, and afterwards we all agreed that this was the very best concert any of us had ever played and by far the most appreciative audience.
-Many of the inmates came up and hugged us and said "Thank you."
+but they soon got used to it and started yelling and dancing, and best of all, smiling.
+It was truly nuts, and afterwards we all agreed that this was the

 Graham had moved in with Lesley and I in our tiny flat in Barnes in southwest London, far away from his home turf in Hampstead.
 Lesley graciously put up with his drug taking and drunkenness (he was always the perfect, if outrageous, gentleman, even in a stupor) and began to see why I loved him so much...he was a big teddy bear of a con man and generous to a fault.